OpenTelecom/opentelecom.github.io/_posts/2017-12-14-member-zella.markdown

 categories: foundation member non-profit
 ---

-Today, **Zella Technologies** from Canada has joined as a _Silver Member_ and is represented by their CEO Anthony Manzella.
+Today, **Zella Technologies** from teh USA has joined as a _Silver Member_ and is represented by their CEO Anthony Manzella.

 The OTF is very pleased to welcome Zella Technologies as a new Silver Member.
 Zella Technologies's membership is a significant milestone for the OTF as they are the 2nd member to join who was not part of the original OTF founder.
 We're growing!